 3. Train Your Staff to Reduce Food Waste

-Teamwork makes the dream work: Educate both front of house and back of house staff about ways to reduce food waste, and teach them tactics they can easily implement into their daily lives at your restaurant.
+Educate both front of house and back of house staff about ways to reduce food waste, and teach them tactics they can easily implement in their daily lives at your restaurant.

 Teach your prep cooks cutting techniques that keep food items fresher for longer, as well as techniques that yield the most amount of product from a cut of meat, chicken, fish, vegetable, or other produce item.
-The more you can use squeeze out of a food item, the less of that item will end up as food waste.
+The more of a food item you can use, the less of that item will end up as food waste.

 4. Stop Over-prepping

-If your restaurant’s waste journal is telling you that you are throwing out gallons of salsa every two days, your kitchen is prepping too much salsa.
+If your restaurant’s waste journal is telling you that you are throwing out gallons of salsa every two days, it’s pretty obvious that your kitchen is prepping too much salsa.